 If you tend to shut down when you’re under stress or have experienced trauma, stress-relieving activities that get you moving may be particularly helpful.

-Vocal toning is a special technique that reduces the stress hormones adrenaline and cortisol.
+As strange as it may sound, vocal toning is a special technique that reduces the stress hormones adrenaline and cortisol.
 Try sneaking off to a quiet place to spend a few minutes toning before a meeting with your boss and see how much more relaxed and focused you feel.
 It works by exercising the tiny muscles of the inner ear that help you detect the higher frequencies of human speech that impart emotion and tell you what someone is really trying to say.
-Not only will you feel more relaxed in that meeting with your boss, you'll also be better able to understand what he's trying to communicate.
+Not only will you feel more relaxed in that meeting, you'll also be better able to understand what he's trying to communicate.

 Having trouble identifying sensory techniques that work for you?
-Inspiration is everywhere from sights you see as you go about your day to memories from your past.
+Look for inspiration around you, from your sights as you go about your day to memories from your past.

 Memories.
 Think back to what you did as a child to calm down.
 If you had a blanket or stuffed toy, you might benefit from tactile stimulation.
 Try tying a textured scarf around your neck before an appointment or keeping a piece of soft suede in your pocket.

 Watch others.
 Observing how others deal with stress can give you valuable insight.
 Baseball players often pop gum before going up to bat.
 Singers often chat up the crowd before performing.
-Ask around about what people you know do to stay focused under pressure.
+Ask people you know how they stay focused under pressure.

 Parents.
 Think back to what your parents did to blow off steam.
 Did your mother feel more relaxed after a long walk?
-Did your father do yard work after a hard day?
+Did your father work in the yard after a hard day?

 Taking a short hiatus from the television, computer, and cell phone will give you insight on what your senses respond to best.

-It's not easy to remember to use your senses in the middle of a mini—or not so mini—crisis.
+It's not easy to remember to use your senses in the middle of a mini—or or not so mino—crisis.
 At first, it will feel easier to just give into pressure and tense up.
 But with time, calling upon your senses will become second nature.
-Think of it as like learning to drive or play golf.
+Think of the process like learning to drive or play golf.
 You don't master the skill in one lesson; you have to practice until it becomes second nature.
 Eventually you'll feel like you're forgetting something if you don't tune into your body during challenging times.
-Here's how to make it habit.
+Here's how to make it habit: